Boards, Consoles, and Mixers

 Once they are inside an audio board, all audio sources become line-level and are handled the same way.

 Using Multiple Microphones in the Studio

 Most studio productions require several mics.
-Since the mics, themselves, may have only a 5 to 10 meter (15-30 foot) cord, mic extension cables may be needed to plug the microphone into the nearest ▲mic connector.
+Since the mics, themselves, may have only a 5 to 10 meter (15-30 foot) cord, mic extension cables may be needed to plug the microphone into the nearest mic connector (see illustration below).

-Studio mics use cables with three-prong XLR or Cannon connectors, as shown on the left.
+Studio mics use cables with three-prong XLR or Cannon connectors, as shown here on the left.